Get 5% of discount using the code

 Save money

-Holafly saves you +30% compared to other roaming fees
+With Holafly, you save +30% compared to roaming fees

 Buy my eSIM

-Travel requirements and documents depend on your nationality and the purpose of your trip.
-In tourist trips, in general, you must present your valid passport and fill out an immigration document that authorizes your entry and exit from the country for a maximum period of 180 days.
+You’ll also need to fill out an immigration document that authorizes your entry and exit from the country for a maximum period of 180 days.

-Travel insurance to Mexico
+Travel and health insurance

 Plane ticket

-Internet connection for travelers in Mexico
+Internet connection in Mexico

 Advantages of the Holafly eSIM or virtual card

-• Immediate delivery of the eSIM by email.
+• Immediate delivery of the eSIM by email;

-• You keep your WhatsApp number and SIM card.
+• You keep your WhatsApp number and SIM card;

-• You get coverage in the main cities and tourist destinations.
+• You get coverage in the main cities and tourist destinations;

 Cash and credit card